16 Various Types of Cactus Flowers (with Pictures)

 Flowering Time |

-Starfish Cactus (Stapelia Grandiflora) is a cactus that produces the largest flowers out of all other cacti species.
-They are wide and shaped like a star, making them a perfect plant for any household.
-Their flowers are usually red, purple, or green, even occasionally yellow.
-One bad thing about the flowers is that they have a bad odor after a couple of days, so it might be best to keep them outside while they are blooming.
-They need light to grow but are overall very low maintenance.
+The Starfish Cactus (Stapelia grandiflora) produces the largest flowers out of all cacti species.
+They are wide and shaped like stars, making them a perfect plant for any household.
+Their flowers are usually red, purple, green, and occasionally yellow.

 - Magnificent, large flowers